SamSting/SamSting/README.md

 - 👋 Hi, I’m @SamSting
-- 👀 I’m interested in ...DevOps
+- 👀 I’m interested in ...DevOps,Langchain,LLM's
-- 🌱 I’m currently learning ...Docker
+- 🌱 I’m currently learning ...Docker, Jenkins
-- 💞️ I’m looking to collaborate on ...React
+- 💞️ I’m looking to collaborate on ...MERN,FastApi
-- 📫 How to reach me ...samsting0482@gmail.com
+- 📫 How to reach me ...srijankdas30@gmail.com

 <!---
 SamSting/SamSting is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.